-The Toll Bridge Program Oversight Committee (TBPOC) is pleased to submit the 2012 Fourth Quarter Project Progress and Financial Update for the San Francisco Bay Area Toll Bridge Seismic Retrofit and Regional Measure 1 Programs (TBSRP), prepared pursuant to California Streets and Highways Code Section 30952.
+The Toll Bridge Program Oversight Committee (TBPOC) is pleased to submit the 2013 First Quarter Project Progress and Financial Update for the San Francisco Bay Area Toll Bridge Seismic Retrofit and Regional Measure 1 Programs (TBSRP), prepared pursuant to California Streets and Highways Code Section 30952.

 The TBPOC is tasked to perform project oversight and control over the Toll Bridge Seismic Retrofit Program (TBSRP) and comprises the Director of the California Department of Transportation (Caltrans), the Executive Director of the Bay Area Toll Authority (BATA), and the Executive Director of the California Transportation Commission (CTC).
-This fourth quarter report includes project progress and activities for the Toll Bridge Seismic Retrofit Program through December 31, 2012, with more recent accomplishments and actions addressed in this letter.
+This first quarter report includes project progress and activities for the Toll Bridge Seismic Retrofit Program through March 31, 2013, with more recent progress and actions addressed in this letter.